 Rug pads also provide an element of airflow for your rug.
 If a spill is not completely cleaned and dried, or perhaps you live in a humid environment, a rug pad will facilitate a modest amount of airflow, which will help keep mold and mildew at bay.

-Some rugs are made of tougher pile, such as less-refined wools or wool blends.
+Some rugs are made of tougher piles, such as less-refined wool or wool blends.
 In this case, we've seen that these types of rugs will over time wear down the polish or protective stain on wood floors.
 Even laminate floors will show scratching and tread marks over time.

 Rug pads also protect your floor from dirt particles or other foreign objects that may find their way down into the rug fibers.
 In this case, the rug itself acts like a trap, causing any particles underneath to scratch and scrape at the floor below whenever the rug is walked on or moved.

 Remember, "Help!
 I've fallen and I can't get up!"?
 It's a real thing.
 Handmade rugs don't come with non-slip backings.
 This means they will shift, slide and move -- yes, even if you anchor a corner or two under a heavy piece of furniture.

 Also, without a rug pad encouraging the rug to lay flat, you'll find the corners turning up over time.
 These are a nasty tripping hazard as much as an unsightly way to tread your beloved handmade piece of art.

 Ever walk on a rug without padding?
 It's like hearing a disappointed "awwwww…" from the audience.
 A rug pad will simply elevate your experience with your rug.
 If you have cold floors, the rug pad provides some insulation.
 If you walk and stand all day … if you love being barefoot in your home … if, if, if.
 We're no doctors, but rug pads offer cushioning and comfort that makes your body say, "ahhhhhh…" That's why we often include free rug pads with our customers' purchases.
 We just know you'll be that much happier.